into your inbox

 Jo-Wilfried Tsonga had become the main attraction of the 2008 Australian Open.
 Almost unknown to the general public, the Frenchman, ranked No 38, had started the tournament by defeating world No 9 Andy Murray in the first round (7-5, 6-4, 0-6, 7-6).
 It was the first time that he celebrated a win with what would become his trademark “thumb dance”.
 In the following rounds, which included a win over his countryman Richard Gasquet in the fourth round, Tsonga, with his fighting spirit, became the crowd’s favourite, and made his way into the semi-finals, where he was to face Rafael Nadal.
 Against all odds, the Frenchman delivered one of the most stunning performances in the tournament’s history to destroy the Spaniard in straight sets (6-2, 6-3, 6-2).

 After Tsonga had defeated Nadal, the Australian crowd hoped that he would face Roger Federer in the final, but the 2008 semi-finals had another surprise pending: the double-defending champion, who had reached the final of the 10 last Grand Slam tournaments, was defeated by 20-year-old Djokovic, 7-5, 6-3, 7-6.
-In this context, the Frenchman, whom the Australian public had already become popular, became the crowd’s favourite against the player who deprived them from seeing Federer.
+In this context, the Frenchman, whom the Australian public had already begun to gain favour.

-Tsonga began strong, playing close to the standards he had displayed in the earlier rounds, and took the first set, 6-4, breaking his opponent’s serve in the ninth game with two back-to-back spectacular defense shots.
+Tsonga started strong, playing close to the standards he had displayed in the earlier rounds, and bolted through the first set, 6-4, breaking his opponent’s serve in the ninth game with back-to-back hot shots.
 Bursting with confidence, Tsonga seemed unstoppable – however, Djokovic didn’t give up and, little by little, he absorbed Tsonga’s power and took control of the match in the second set.
-The Serb’s consistency overcame the Frenchman’s brilliant shot making, and Tsong, starting to show signs of exhaustion, found himself down two-sets-to-one (4-6, 6-4, 6-3).
+The Serb’s consistency overcame the Frenchman’s brilliant shot making, and Tsonga, starting to show signs of exhaustion, found himself down two-sets-to-one (4-6, 6-4, 6-3).

 “I know the crowd wanted him to win more,” he said during the trophy ceremony, after having shown signs of anger at the crowd’s loud support for his opponent.
 “That’s O.K.
 It’s all right.
 I still love you guys.
 Don’t worry.”